-Never attempt this maneuver when the passenger is on board.
-Always disembark him before executing.
+Never attempt to turn the vehicle around when the passenger is on board.
+Always disembark him before executing such maneuvers.

 Never attempt to turn the vehicle around on any hill until you have mastered the turning technique as described further in this Operator's Guide on level ground.
 Be very careful when turning on any hill.